openlookeng/hetu-core/hetu-docs/en/security/hazelcast.md

 | `hazelcast.kerberos.krb5.conf` | The location of the Kerberos configuration file.|
 | `hazelcast.kerberos.auth.login.config` |The location of the configuration file to login the kerberos|

 The format of the configuration file `jass.conf` to login the kerberos is as follows.
-User has to create a principal in the kerberos first and configure the principal and the keytab.
+The user must first create a kerberos principal and configure the principal and keytab.

 > ```properties
 > Hazelcast {